 Patrick Edlinger profoundly influenced a potent nucleus of his contemporaries who would become the world’s most significant trend-setting rock climbing icons during a crucial era of emergence during which the modern sport of rock climbing was defining itself in France.
-These agents of the modern era included the likes of such highly regarded legends as Patrick Berhault (FRA), Jibe Tribout (FRA), Antoine & Marc Le Menestrel (FRA), Didier Raboutou (FRA), Jacky Godoffe (FRA), Alain Ghersen, Jean-Marc Troussier (FRA), Alain Robert (FRA), Catherine Destivelle (FRA), Arnould t’King (BEL), Nanette, Raybaud (FRA), Philippe Steulet (SUI), Susi Good (SUI), Wolfgang Gullich (GER), Stefan Glowacz (GER), Kim Carrigan (AUT), Luisa Iovane (IT), Manolo (IT), Beat Kammerlander (AUT), Jerry Moffat (UK), Peter Croft (CAN), John Bachar (USA), Lynn Hill (USA), Ron Kauk (USA), Christian Griffith (USA), Dan “Spiderman”Goodwin (USA), Scott Franklin (USA) and everyone who endeavored to emulate them!
-The code for our sport that Edlinger transmitted through these passionate individuals set a swell into motion that created the wave the we are riding today.
+These agents of the modern era included the likes of such highly regarded legends as Patrick Berhault (FRA), Jibe Tribout (FRA), Antoine & Marc Le Menestrel (FRA), Didier Raboutou (FRA), Jacky Godoffe (FRA), Alain Ghersen, Jean-Marc Troussier (FRA), Alain Robert (FRA), Catherine Destivelle (FRA), Arnould t’King (BEL), Nanette Raybaud (FRA), Isabelle Patissier (FRA), Philippe Steulet (SUI), Susi Good (SUI), Wolfgang Gullich (GER), Stefan Glowacz (GER), Kim Carrigan (AUT), Luisa Iovane (IT), Manolo (IT), Beat Kammerlander (AUT), Jerry Moffat (UK), Peter Croft (CAN), John Bachar (USA), Lynn Hill (USA), Ron Kauk (USA), Christian Griffith (USA), Dan “Spiderman”Goodwin (USA), Scott Franklin (USA) and everyone who endeavored to emulate them!
+The code for our sport that Edlinger transmitted through these passionate individuals set a swell into motion that created the wave that we are riding today.

 In the collective consciousness of our sport he will always represent the ideal of self-expression through climbing movement.
 He transcended the timeless notion that the highest order to which we can appeal in our pursuit of the mastery of rock climbing is by embracing the beauty of our own style.